1811 Info 2f for Elizabeth Crompton

 It is interesting to place Craister Street in the 1897 industrial development of north Stockton.
 It is assumed that the rows of terraced house, each with their small backyard, accessed by the back passage, and extension perhaps containing the outside lavatory, were built to accommodate workers in the Stockton Forge Works, the railway Engine Works, the brick and tile manufacturing workers and the Portrack Iron Works.

 This area of north Stockton is nearer to the village of Norton than the shipyards where Thomas COOK worked.
-After his early death in the second quarter of 1902 at the age of 38 (GRO ref: Stokesley 9d 412) his widow Madalina took borders also shipyard workers.
+After his early death possibly in the second quarter of 1902 at the age of 38 (GRO ref: Stokesley 9d 412.
+There is no obvious probate), his widow Madalina took in borders also shipyard workers.
 Stokesley is to the south-south-east of Stockton on the edge of the North Yorks Moors.

 1911 Census: Sun/Mon 2nd April/3rd April 1911